limbernie/limbernie.github.io/_posts/2018-05-20-gemini-inc-1-walkthrough.md

 It goes like this—`wkhtmltopdf` follows 302 redirection, captures the HTML, and turns it to PDF.

-All we have to do is to host the following code as `1.php` in our attacking machine.
+All we've to do is to host the following code as `1.php` in our attacking machine.

 ```php
 <?php